 7)Herbert Schiller said, “Deregulation has been, above all else, a means of reducing corporate business’s accountability to the public.”
 Do you agree or disagree with this statement?
 How would such a statement apply to environmental issues?

-8)The Dow Jones Industrial Average recently tope 20,000 for the first time.
+8)The Dow Jones Industrial Average recently topped 20,000 for the first time.
 Many people think it is a good time to invest in the stock market.
 What argument could be made that maybe it is not a good time to invest in the stock market?
-Use information from the online text or outside sources to frame your response.
+Use information from outside sources to frame your response.

 9)There is a belief that economic statistics used to measure the economy are manipulated by governments.
 Do you agree or disagree?
 If you agree, then explain what incentives exist to want to make governments deceive their citizens and provide examples of how they do it.